susinmotion/barcode_tries/README.md

 2 G 46 denotes that the third base (position 2, starting at 0) was replaced by G 46 times in the sample.
 2 -5 50 denotes that a deletion of 5 base pairs starting at the 3rd base (position 2) was found 50 times in the sample.

 **[GENE]_[PHASE]matrix.txt files** contain 5 rows and n columns, where n is the length of the target sequence.
-Each row indicates a base (A,C,G,T,N) and each column indicates a position in the target sequence, so a row/column pair represents a particular substitution.
+Each row indicates a base (A,C,G,T,N) and each column indicates a position in the the target sequence, so a row/column pair represents a particular substitution.
 Numbers in each position in the matrix represent the proportion (of the total number of substitutions for that gene/phase combo) that that substitution was found.